maalfawares/P0-maalfawares/README.md

 - [X] B-1: Your <code>.gitignore</code> file is correctly specified in the repository.
 - [X] A-1: The project report is complete as per the instructions.

+This work would be given a D if the Save Point only applies for one of the criteria.
+Otherwise, it could earn an A.

 ## Third-Party Assets